plone/volto/docs/source/configuration/volto-config-js.md

 };
 ```

-## Using `VOLTOCONFIG` environment variable
+## `VOLTOCONFIG` environment variable usage

-You can also provide a custom location for `volto.config.js` via an environment variable.
+This environment variable allows you to specify a custom location for {file}`volto.config.js`.

 It can be relative to the current project or absolute.